Major research interests

 BA (Hons), Politics, Whitman College

 Prior to joining the School of Social and Political Science in Edinburgh, he conducted his doctoral research at the University of Cambridge, where he studied geography as a Trudeau Scholar and Cambridge Commonwealth Scholar at Trinity College, examining struggles in mining regions and the framing of social justice debates and contemporary implications of ongoing colonial violence.
 Over the years he has conducted extensive research in Zimbabwe, Indonesia and First Nations territory on unceded land in Canada, and advised civil society organisations, the United Nations Commission on Sustainable Development and various United Nations agencies (UNDP, UNEP and UNIDO) on initiatives addressing local, regional and global inequities, presenting at UN forums in the Philipplines, Cambodia, Indonesia, Mali, Tanzania and beyond.
-He is currently conducting projects engaging community-based research approaches to explore the construction of knowledge in relation to networks of activism around socio-environmental injustices and solidarity-building.
+He is currently conducting projects engaging community-based research approaches to explore the construction of knowledge in relation to displacement, mobility and networks of activism around socio-environmental injustices and solidarity-building.
 Dr. Spiegel has received two Principal's Teaching Awards to date, and in September 2016, at the Chancellor's Awards Dinner, Dr. Spiegel received the 2016 Chancellor's Rising Star Award at the University of Edinburgh, recognising "the resonance and impact of his work in development studies, including his very high quality publications, demonstrable research impact, an excellent track record in research funding, and his contributions to mentoring and research leadership".

 Main teaching responsibilities